CONTENTS IN THIS CHAPTER:

 When horn players talk with each other about their instrument, they will always use the name HORN, but when they speak with other people they will use the official name (Wald Horn or French Horn etc.).
 In 1971 »The International Horn Society« suggested at the correct official name should be HORN…….But this will probably take a lot of years.
 (When a Jazz-musician says: “I will get my horn”, he means that he is getting his saxophone, trumpet, trombone or tuba).

-Fig. 24 ALT, TENOR OG BASS TROMBONE from the 1800rds.
 The trombone players of the Renaissance and Baroque should be able to play in two pitches, but now they needed only one pitch which was not very high.
-When the slide was completely in, the pitch got only a halftone higher than before.
-That is why the trombone trio in the Viennese school existed of an Alt trombone in E flat, a Tenor trombone in B flat and a Bass trombone in E flat.
+When the slide was completely in, the pitch got a halftone higher than before – the earlier high A now became a Bb.
+That is why the trombone trio in the Viennese school existed of an Alt trombone in E flat, a Tenor trombone in B flat and a Bass trombone in E flat or F.

 Apart from Vienna and some parts of Northern Italy the trombone lived a kind of hidden life in the orchestras, and the playing was bad.
 The English composer and music historian Charles Burney (1726-1814) tells us how difficult it was to find trombone players to the Haendel festivities in 1784: “Among these, the sacbut, or double trumpet, was sought; but so many years had elapsed since it had been used in this kingdom, that, neither the instrument, nor a performer upon it, could easily be found”.

 In Die Zauberflöte, (The Magic Flute) the trombones are part of the orchestra, they are in the Overture, and in other places they give a sacral sense to the music.
 In some works for choir and orchestra the trombone got a natural role in the orchestra to double the voices in the choir.
-Joseph Haydn has trombones in his Creation, but in The Seasons he first adds the trombones and the clarinettes after the premiere.
+Joseph Haydn has trombones in his Creation, but in The Seasons he first adds the trombones and the clarinets after the premiere 1798.